Criticism of Jesus: Gospel accounts of Jesus' life

 Celsus, 2nd-century Greek philosopher and opponent of Early Christianity, mounts a wide criticism against Jesus as the founder of the Christian faith.
 He discounts or disparages Jesus' ancestry, conception, birth, childhood, ministry, death, resurrection, and continuing influence.
 According to Celsus, Jesus' ancestors came from a Jewish village.
 His mother was a poor country girl who earned her living by spinning cloth.
 He worked his miracles by sorcery and was a small, homely man.
 This Rabbi Jesus kept all Jewish customs, including sacrifice at the Temple in Jerusalem.
 He gathered only a few followers and taught them his worst habits, including begging for money.
 These disciples, amounting to "ten boatmen and a couple of tax collectors" were not respectable.
 The reports of his resurrection came from a hysterical female, and belief in the resurrection was the result of Jesus' sorcery and the crazed thinking of his followers, all for the purpose of impressing others and increasing the chance for others to become beggars.

 According to Celsus, Jesus was the inspiration for skulking rebels who deserve persecution.

 Celsus stated that Jesus was the bastard child of the Roman soldier Panthera or Pantera.
 These charges of illegitimacy are the earliest datable statement of the Jewish charge that Jesus was conceived as the result of adultery (see Jesus in the Talmud) and that his true father was a Roman soldier named Panthera.
 Panthera was a common name among Roman soldiers of that period.
 The name has some similarity to the Greek adjective parthenos, meaning "virgin".
-The tomb of a Roman soldier named Tiberius Julius Abdes Pantera, found in Bad Kreuznach, Germany, is taken by some scholars to refer to the Pantera named by Celsus.
+The tomb of a Roman soldier named Tiberius Julius Abdes Pantera, found in Bingerbrück, Germany, is taken by some scholars to refer to the Pantera named by Celsus.

 According to Celsus, Jesus had no standing in the Hebrew Bible prophecies and talk of his resurrection was foolishness.